Getting Started with Git

 Repository

-A collection of files, directories, history, commit logs, and head pointers.
-It can be considered as a data structure where each source code file has a history attribute.
+A series of files, directories, history records, commit records, and head pointers.
+It can be viewed as a data structure where each source code file has a history attribute.

 A Git repository includes a .git directory and its working directory.